datastax/spark-cassandra-connector/README.md

 This library allows creating Spark applications that read/write data from/to Cassandra.

+Features:
+ - Exposes Cassandra tables as Spark RDDs
+ - Map table rows to CassandraRow objects or tuples
+ - Customizable object mapper for mapping rows to objects of user-defined classes
+ - Save RDDs back to Cassandra by implicit `saveToCassandra` call
+ - Data type conversions between Cassandra and Scala
+ - Support for all Cassandra data types including collections
+ - Server-side row filtering via CQL `WHERE` clause
+ - Optimizations for Cassandra Virtual Nodes

 ## Building
 You need to install SBT version 0.13 or newer to build spark-cassandra-driver.
 In the project root directory run: